dominusceo/oci-terraform-lab/README.md

 access to the OCI Console and [Cloud Shell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) for any reason related with the execution of this lab.

 ## Clone the repository from Github
-Clone the git projec from the client that you are going to perform the lab:
+Clone the git project from the client that you are going to perform the lab:
 ```
 $git clone https://github.com/dominusceo/oci-terraform-lab.git
 ```